AdaCore/spark2014/lrm/source/introduction.rst

   possible) or rejected for other compilers.

-- The |SPARK| language subset shall embody the largest subset of Ada 2012 that is currently amenable to formal verification, in line with the goals above, although future advances in verification research and computing power may allow for expansion of the language and the forms of verification available.
+- The |SPARK| language subset shall embody the largest subset of Ada 2012 that is currently amenable to automatic formal verification, in line with the goals above, although future advances in verification research and computing power may allow for expansion of the language and the forms of verification available.

+- |SPARK| shall be as expressive as SPARK 83/95/2005.

 - |SPARK| shall provide for both constructive and retrospective modes of verification.